 Campers receive a Summer Camp 2019 T-Shirt!
 Available in sizes 4T - Youth Large.

 Yes.
-Starting this year, we will be providing a small snack each day for all campers.
+We will be providing a small snack each day for all campers.
 Below is the snack schedule.
 Campers can bring their own snack if they prefer it to what we have for the daily snack.

 In order to make the summer camp experience the best for everyone, campers need to be the required age before camp starts.

 In this situation, we recommend the older child attending the younger camp with their sibling.

 A welcome email will be sent out 2 weeks before your camp start date with information about what to expect for your week of camp.
 To read the 2019 Welcome Letter, please click HERE.